connor11528/oakland-crime-api/README.md

 Available to everyone.
 Target audience is journalists and citizens interested in government and our local crime fighting apparatus

+### T0do

+- production database
+- crimes by beat sortage

 ### Documentation

 Full [documentation here](http://oakland-crime.herokuapp.com/#/documentation)

 ### Contributing